aio-libs/aiohttp/docs/web_reference.rst

    :param logger: :class:`logging.Logger` instance for storing application logs.

                   By default the value is ``logging.getLogger("aiohttp.web")``

-   :param router: :class:`aiohttp.abc.AbstractRouter` instance, the system
-                  creates :class:`UrlDispatcher` by default if
-                  *router* is ``None``.

-      .. deprecated:: 3.3

-         The custom routers support is deprecated, the parameter will be removed in 4.0.

    :param middlewares: :class:`list` of middleware factories, see
                        :ref:`aiohttp-web-middlewares` for details.